20 Essential Sales Skills

 Understanding how businesses operate helps you position your solution in terms that executives care about.
 When you grasp how companies make money, save money, and reduce risk, you speak the language that decision-makers understand.

-Sales pros with business smarts connect their solutions to the customer's strategic goals.
+Sales professionals with business acumen connect their solutions to the customer's strategic objectives.
 They might say, "This automation would cut your processing costs by 30% while reducing compliance risks."

-Many sellers focus too narrowly on departmental needs without connecting to bigger business goals.
+Many sales reps focus too narrowly on departmental needs without connecting to bigger business goals.
 Remember that most senior buyers care about revenue, cost, risk, or growth.

 6. Time Management